overture-stack/lectern/docs/04-viewer/01-setup.md

 ## Apply a theme

+Components style themselves with [`@emotion/react`](https://emotion.sh/), which ships as a dependency of the package.
+An application built on a different CSS-in-JS library can still mount the components, but theming goes through Emotion.

 Every Lectern component reads its styling from a `ThemeProvider`.
 When no provider is present, components fall back to `defaultTheme`.
-A provider can override any part of the theme — colours, typography, dimensions, icons — and overrides are deep-merged into the default rather than replacing it, so partial themes are valid:
+A provider can override any part of the theme (colours, typography, dimensions, icons), and overrides are deep-merged into the default rather than replacing it, so partial themes are valid:

 ```tsx
 import { DictionaryTable, ThemeProvider } from '@overture-stack/lectern-ui';